-This is a great game to play in car journeys or while walking, and is sure to raise a giggle or two.
+Out on a long walk?
+This game is sure to raise a giggle or two.
 Ask questions such as ‘Would you rather be a rabbit-sized horse or a horse-sized rabbit?’.
 Take turns to offer other players the choice between two options – the stranger or funnier the suggestions, the better – and see which they pick!
 Kids will love coming up with gross or gory predicaments for the grown-ups.
 Don't know where to start?
 Here are a few suggestions... (click to download).

 Make daisy crowns